timeline

 Schloss Saalhof

-Schloss Saalhof is one of the oldest residences in Pinzgau.
+Schloss Saalhof is one of the oldest estates in Pinzgau.

-During the renovation work, one could see significantly older foundations and parts of the wall on the north and east side, on which the castle in its current form was built around 1600 .
+During the renovation work, significantly older foundations and wall sections could be seen on the north and east sides, onto which Schloss was built in its current form around 1600.
 The interior fittings and the wood paneling date from 1625, there is a wood engraving here.

-According to the intelligence journal of 1810, the presumably first documentary mention was as early as the 11th century : “…then Saalburg (now Saalhof),
+According to the Intelligenzblatt of 1810, the presumably first documented mention was already in the 11th century: ” … then Saalburg (now Saalhof),

 which, along with the Lichtenberg Fortress, was the home of the counts, …”